singlestore-labs/singlestoredb-dev-image/README.md

 ## How to access the SingleStore Studio UI?

-SingleStore Studio is a convenient way to manage SingleStoreDB and run queries via a browser based UI.
+SingleStore Studio is a convenient way to manage SingleStore and run queries via a browser based UI.
 Studio runs by default on port 8080 in the container.
 Assuming you have forwarded port 8080 to your local machine, you can access studio at http://localhost:8080.

 When opening Studio you will see a login screen.
 Use the username `root` and the `ROOT_PASSWORD` you set when starting the container.

-## Where can I learn how to use SingleStoreDB?
+## Where can I learn how to use SingleStore?

 Now that you have SingleStore running, please check out the following sections of our official documentation for guides on what to do next.